Skip to content

 Is Southeast Technical College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Southeast Technical College earn a median of $46,709, roughly in line with national averages for graduates.
+Ten years out, alumni of Southeast Technical College earn a median of $46,709, roughly in line with the national average for college graduates.

 $43,427